 The bottle gourd (Lagenaria siceraria) has had a complex domestication history written for it over the past twenty years.
-However, recent DNA research suggests that it was domesticated twice: in Asia, at least 10,000 years ago, and again in Africa, about 4,000 years ago.
-Its dispersal throughout Polynesia is also a key part of evidence supporting Polynesian discovery of the New World, circa 1000 AD.
+However, recent DNA research suggests that it was domesticated three times: in Asia, at least 10,000 years ago; in Central America, about 10,000 years ago; and in Africa, about 4,000 years ago.
+In addition, the bottle gourd's dispersal throughout Polynesia is a key part of evidence supporting the possible Polynesian discovery of the New World, circa 1000 AD.

 The bottle gourd is native to Africa: wild populations of the plant have recently been discovered in Zimbabwe.
-Two subspecies, likely representing two separate domestication events, have been identified: Lagenaria siceraria spp. siceraria (in Africa, domesticated some 4,000 years ago) and L. s. spp. asiatica (Asia, domesticated at least 10,000 years ago, probably more like 12,000 years ago).
+Two subspecies, likely representing two separate domestication events, have been identified: Lagenaria siceraria spp. siceraria (in Africa, domesticated some 4,000 years ago) and L. s. spp. asiatica (Asia, domesticated at least 10,000 years ago0.

 Bottle Gourd Dispersals

-The earliest dispersal of the bottle gourd into the Americas was long believed by scholars to have occurred by the floating of domesticated fruits across the Atlantic.
-More recently, researchers David Erickson and colleagues (among others) have argued that bottle gourds, like dogs, were brought into the Americas with the arrival of Paleoindian hunter-gatherers, at least 10,000 years ago.
+The earliest dispersal of the bottle gourd into the Americas was long believed by scholars to have occurred from the floating of domesticated fruits across the Atlantic.
+In 2005, researchers David Erickson and colleagues (among others) argued that bottle gourds, like dogs, had been brought into the Americas with the arrival of Paleoindian hunter-gatherers, at least 10,000 years ago.
 If true, than the Asian form of the bottle gourd was domesticated at least a couple of thousand years before that.
-Evidence of that hasn't been discovered yet, although bottle gourds from several Jomon period sites on Japan have early dates.
+Evidence of that has not been discovered, although domestic bottle gourds from several Jomon period sites on Japan have early dates.

-It is likely that later dispersals throughout eastern Polynesia, Hawai'i, New Zealand and the western South American coastal region were driven by Polynesian seafaring.
+Later dispersals throughout eastern Polynesia, Hawai'i, New Zealand and the western South American coastal region were likely driven by Polynesian seafaring.
 New Zealand bottle gourds exhibit features of both subspecies; but since the African subspecies is now believed to have arrived in the Americas after 1500 or so, the establishment of the relationship between the New Zealand microfossils (pollen and phytoliths) and the Americas is newly unclear.

 Important Bottle Gourd Sites